wterlemon/2510-ITT440/10% Individual Assignment/M3CS2554C/SITI NUR INSYIRAH BINTI HISHAMUDIN/README.md

 ### ➤ Failure Points

 <p align="justify">
-The failure points start at stage 10 with the settings of 5000 users until 6000 users within 180 seconds this can prove where the error percentage and message appear in web pages that produce more data like login page, borrowing book page, and manage book page. </p>
+The failure points start at stage 10 with the settings of 5000 users until 6000 users within 180 seconds which can be prove when error percentage and message appear in web pages that produce more data like login pages, borrowing book page, and manage book page. </p>

 <br>